privacyidea/privacyidea/CONTRIBUTING.md

 First of all:
 **Thanks a lot for contributing to privacyIDEA!**

-## Tell about it
+## Talk about it

 You are using privacyIDEA in your network?
-Tell about it!
+Talk about it!
 Write a blog post, tell your friends or simply twitter about it.
 This will make privacyIDEA wider known and attract new users and contributors.